twahir21/postech_dev/important.md

 ### use routeLoader for fast loading of page and SEO friendly since is SSR

 ##### use console.time and console.timeEnd to track route speed (time_taken)

+## it start to pick numbers when sound api is > 10